 There is a turntable and you can heat up a plate or small serving bowl easily.

-Although the Whirlpool WMC20005YB is the smallest microwave in our list, it’s also the tallest.
+Although this Whirlpool is the smallest microwave in our list, it’s also the tallest.
 However, height is limited.
 Travel cups and baby bottles will not fit easily into this microwave, though some users find that removing the turntable for taller objects works well.

 4. Kenmore 0.9 Cu.
 Ft.
 Countertop Microwave Oven